Methodology

 Verification discipline

 - Only primary sources are cited: the provider’s own trust center, policies, terms, and official EU pages.
-Press coverage and law-firm summaries are never cited as sources.
+A third-party page that merely mentions the provider does not count, and press coverage and law-firm summaries are never cited as sources.
+Every grade is anchored to a verbatim quote from the page cited.

 - Each cell carries a confidence grade. high means the source states it directly; medium means it required minor inference or the source is partly gated; low means treat it as a lead, not a fact.